BioCryst Pharmaceuticals: Multiple Value Drivers With A Coronavirus Kicker

 I think the main optionality here is whether BRCX is able to take away some of the acute market as the company claims in their corporate presentation.
 In fact, they are mostly banking on cannibalizing the acute market, accounting for over half of their expected market share.
 But, I'd argue there are mostly two types of cases which do not favor berotralstat, severe and very mild patients.
 The more severe cases use acute therapies because they do not really respond to prophylaxis (as we know from Takhyzyro, it does not work particularly well in severe cases), So, that's definitely not a target market.
 If the acute market mostly consists out of patients with so few attacks that they do not require prophylaxis, I don't really get why they would need a drug with the side effects for one attack in maybe a few months.
 Those patients in the middle I assume are already are on prophylactic treatment.
 In the end, I'm not a fan of the HAE franchise here, but the rest is obviously very interesting.

-I took the time to tune in to management's presentation at Barclays, which I in turn felt reinforced our thesis regarding the potential of lead programs and the possible coronavirus kicker with galidesivir.
+I took the time to tune in to management's presentation at Barclays, which I, in turn, felt reinforced our thesis regarding the potential of lead programs and the possible coronavirus kicker with galidesivir.
 Here are a few nuggets that stood out to me:

-- Management states that 2020 is set to be a transformational year for them, first with lead drug berotralstat with regard to multiple approval decisions (first Japan, then US, then EU).
-Most of discussion is focused on this drug, which management states "works and works really well" (meaningful reductions in attack rates on this once daily oral therapy).
+- Management states that 2020 is set to be a transformational year for them, first with lead drug berotralstat with regard to multiple approval decisions (first Japan, then the US, then EU).
+Most of discussion is focused on this drug, which management states "works and works really well" (meaningful reductions in attack rates on this once-daily oral therapy).
 Patients who switch over to active drug from placebo go from two attacks per month to half an attack, again an impressive reduction.
 Extensive market research (in 100 HAE patients and 175 HAE treating physicians who have on average six to seven patients and makes up 10% of overall HAE population) shows that 60% of patients are very willing to try the drug (goes up to 71% if their physician recommends it).
 There have been seven new therapies for patients in the last 10 years (including prophylactic therapies), so patients are satisfied on current therapies, but even 50% of those who are very satisfied are willing to try the drug (oral appealing versus injectable).
 Slide 10 from the presentation shows that no drug is perfect, as patients on three currently-approved drugs still have some attacks (even those on Takhzyro have half an attack per month).
 Thus, this becomes more of a lifestyle question than anything else.
 80% of HAE patients are expected to be on some sort of prophylactic treatment, and research suggested that 41% of patients would be put on berotralstat in the future (after physicians saw the drug's profile).
 Regarding pricing strategy in the US, management states they should get reimbursed at price of current therapies ($500k to $600k, could get more access with discount but decision will be made closer to launch date).
 There are next to no therapies in Japan (significant optimism there, mid teen to 40% royalties with their partner) and in EU pricing is lower.

 - Factor D inhibitor is called "more exciting," as POC data in PNH is expected in Q2.
 POC data would open the door to treating several other complement mediated diseases driven by the alternative pathway, so while PNH is a tiny indication BCX9930 is called a "pipeline within a molecule."

-- On slide 14, regarding financial guidance they note that the company has enough cash to get through the year (funding of launch preparation, POC data for 9930, etc).
+- On slide 14, regarding financial guidance they note that the company has enough cash to get through the year (funding of launch preparation, POC data for 9930, etc.).

 - Slide 15 notes that galidesivir is the subject of a relationship with NIAID and BARDA, and data in a Nature article shows that it works in a variety of RNA-replicating viruses.
 Clinical data from a phase 1 study was published last year.
 An open phase 2 trial is ongoing in Brazil for yellow fever.
 The company is exploring with government partners in vitro testing on COVID19 virus and potentially advancing into clinical studies to test in patients with the virus (also looking to increase drug supply).
 Management states that the current outbreak provides great evidence that the government needs to stockpile broad spectrum antivirals.
 As for comparisons of the drug profile to Gilead's (NASDAQ:GILD) remdesivir in the analyst Q&A, management states they have similar mechanisms of action.
 They also state that this not like the commercial market (competing for share), this is stockpiling and trying to help with a global emergency where there aren't many treatment options.
 The government wants multiple weapons in their arsenal.
-Peramivir is used as an example where they got emergency use authorization for the outbreak in fall of 2009 (clinical data that shows any benefit could lead to being more broadly used).
+Peramivir is used as an example where they got emergency use authorization for the outbreak in the fall of 2009 (clinical data that shows any benefit could lead to being more broadly used).
 They currently have a $82 million contract with the government of which half has been consumed, but this one would have to be modified or there'd need to be a new contract with additional $$ to fund.
 Again, I appreciate management's "non-hype" stance where they state they are simply following the government's lead.

 As for institutional investors of note, Baker Brothers has been adding to their position.
 Some big name funds such as RA Capital and Great Point Partners have sold out of their considerable stakes.
 There was a decent cluster of insider purchases in the November secondary offering last year.